Automatic Meter Reading

 The baseband samples received from the signal source are processed by the physical layer (PHY) to produce packets that contain the SCM or IDM information.
 This diagram shows the physical layer receive processing.

-For a valid message, the bits are then parsed into the specific fields of either the IDM or SCM format.
-This example can parse both the SCM format and the IDM format.
+For a valid message, the bits are then parsed into the specific fields of the SCM or the IDM format.

-The data viewer shows the decoded SCM or IDM messages on a graphical user interface (GUI).
-For each successfully decoded SCM/IDM, the commodity type, meter ID, consumption information and the capture time is shown.
+The data viewer shows the decoded packets on a separate MATLAB figure.
+For each successfully decoded packet, the meter ID, commodity type, AMR packet type, consumption information and the capture time is shown.
 As data is captured and decoded, the application lists the information decoded from these messages in a tabular form.
 The table lists only the unique meter IDs with their latest consumption information.

-You can also change the meter ID and start text file logging using the GUI.
+You can also change the meter ID and start text file logging using the data viewer.